 While it seems a while away – October will be upon us in no time at all – training starts now!

-- Join our team and pledge to raise $1,000 or more to support the care and rehoming of thousands of abandoned pets!
+- Pledge to raise $1,000 or more to support the care and rehoming of thousands of abandoned pets!
 Or;

 - register as an individual and raise whatever you can without making the $1000 commitment; or